-Spring House Farm is situated near Castleton, in the Hope Valley, which is generally regarded as the heart of the Peak District National Park.
+Spring House Farm is situated between Hope and Castleton on the slopes of Lose Hill in the heart of the Peak District National Park.

 Dominating Castleton is Mam Tor, a mountain-side and site for a former Iron Age fortress.
 It is a spectacular viewpoint and a favourite launching pad for local hang-glider pilots.

-There is direct access from Spring House Farm over the fields to the villages of Hope and Castleton or directly to the ridge which comprises Lose Hill, Back Tor and Mam Tor, making this the perfect base for walkers and ramblers.
+There is direct access from Spring House Farm over the fields to the villages of Hope and Castleton or directly onto the ridge which comprises Lose Hill, Back Tor and Mam Tor, making this the perfect base for walkers and ramblers.

 Only a short distance away lie the Derwent Reservoirs, which offer easy walking and cycling amongst magnificent scenery.

 There are, of course, many historic houses within easy reach and which are well worth a visit.
 These include Chatsworth House, Haddon Hall, Lyme Hall and Park and Hardwick Hall.
 Other historic places include the famous Stone Age henge of Arbor Low and the Plague village of Eyam.